creepycute/creepycute/README.md

    <p align="center">
    dnii : basic criteria, pro/darkshipper, radinclus/radqueer,
-      uses any neurodivergency as an aesthetic
+      uses any neurodivergency or mental illness as an aesthetic
 </p>